gvwilson/thirdbit/fiction/iffy/index.md

 There.
 The finished assembly weighed no more than a sandwich.
-She tightened the pin screws with a few flicks of her fingers and turned to the bear.
+She tightened the pin screws with a few flicks of her fingers and turned to the raccoon.

-Which had disappeared.
+Which had vanished.
 Startled,
-she glanced at the antenna to make sure it hadn't vanished as well.
+she glanced at the antenna to make sure it hadn't disappeared as well.
 "Well,"
 she said sourly,
 "If y' need help with anythin' else,